Removing Backup Repositories

 - Navigate to Repositories.

-- Select the check box next to the S3 repository and click Remove.
+- Select the check box next to the backup repository and click Remove.

-- In the Confirmation window, click Yes to acknowledge the operation.
+- In the Remove Repository window, click Remove to acknowledge the operation.

-You cannot remove an S3 repository that is used by any backup policy.
-To remove such S3 repository, you must first delete a reference to this S3 repository in backup policy settings.
+You cannot remove a backup repository that is used by any backup policy.
+To remove such repository, you must first delete a reference to this backup repository in backup policy settings.
 For more information on backup policies, see Performing Backup.